Heterogeneous Synthetic Learner for Panel Data: Methodology

-After an examination of our derivations in the last section, one might be curious about whether we can implement the same procedure for the reverse direction: we first impute $Y_{i,t}(1)$ as $\widehat{Y}_{i,t}(1)$ (i.e., a synthetic \textit{intervention} unit) and then regress $\widehat{Y}_{i,t}(1) - Y_{i,t}(0)$ on $\boldsymbol{X}_i$, for any unit $i$ in the \textit{control} group.
-The obtained estimator can then either be used alone or be aggregated with H1SL to construct a potentially more efficient one.
-Unfortunately, such an idea is not always feasible: intuitively, we only observe $\{Y_{i,t}(0)\}$ before $T_0 + 1$ and hence typically can only expect to learn the relationship among them, which provides the foundation of constructing the synthetic \textit{control} outcomes.
+The obtained estimator can then either be used alone or aggregated with the Heterogeneous One -side Synthetic Learners to construct a potentially more efficient one.
+Unfortunately, such an idea is not always feasible: intuitively, we only observe $\{Y_{i,t}(0)\}$ before $T_0 $ and hence can not expect to learn the relationship among $\{Y_{i,t}(1)\}$.

-However, when a few additional structures exist, it is possible to consider the reverse direction and hence extend our proposal.
-The first thing we need is the stronger ignorability in Assumption \ref{ass:ci} (b), under which the treatment effects identified from the control units are statistically the same as in the whole population.
+However, when additional structures exist, it is feasible to consider the opposite direction and hence extend our proposal.
+The first thing we need is the stronger ignorability in Assumption \ref{ass:ci} (b).
+With this assumption, $Y_{i,t}(1)$ is identifiable from the data.
 As a bonus, we have the HTT $\delta(\boldsymbol{x})$ equals to the HTE $\tau(\boldsymbol{x})$, as summarized in Table \ref{tab:ci}.
-Besides the ignorability, we need the counterpart for Model \ref{eq:scmulti}: there exist weights $\{w'_{i,j}\}$ such that

-hold simultaneously for $i = m+1, m+2, \cdots, N$ and $t = 1, 2, \cdots, T$.
-Here, $\varepsilon_{i,t}$ and $\varepsilon'_{i,t}$ are mean-zero errors uncorrelated with $\{Y_{i,t}(0), Y_{i,t}(1)\}$.
-When \eqref{eq:scweight1} holds, we can use similar procedure as in Section \ref{sec:Estimator_one_side} to estimate the counterfactual treatment outcomes for the control units.
-After obtaining the HTE estimator from the reversed side, we can construct a weighted average with H1SL and the propensities is one choice for the weights.
-We summarized the proposed Heterogeneous Two-side Synthetic Learner (H2SL) in Algorithm \ref{algo_scx}.
-Such an estimator utilizes the reverse direction of H1SL and is expected to gain more efficiency.
+Besides , we also need to require $ v_{j,i} = w_{j,i} $, i.e.,

-The requirement of \ref{eq:scweight1} may seem strong, as it requires that the same set of linear relationship hold for both the treatment and control.
-However, it is usually reasonable in many applications.
-This section discusses two of them, the aggregated data setup and the tensor factor model.
+hold simultaneously for the control units $j = m+1, m+2, \cdots, N$.
+The above set of equations may seem strong at first glance , as it requires that the same set of linear relationships hold for both the potential outcomes for the control units under the treatment and the control.
+However, it is indeed reasonable in many applications.
+Here we discuss two of them, the aggregated data setup and the tensor factor model.